 - Doctors’ offices

 Typically, registered nurses acquire some nursing experience prior to specializing in perioperative nursing.
-Nursing fields where relevant experience can be acquired include emergency room and critical care.
+Nursing fields where relevant experience can be acquired include in the emergency room (ER) and critical care.
 These settings are typically stressful and fast-paced since life and death procedures are frequently performed in these settings.

 Perioperative nurses need to possess excellent communication skills since they work closely with various people in stressful situations.
 Likewise, they must be able to effectively manage stress since they frequently treat people struggling with chronic pain and respond to medical emergencies.
 Additionally, perioperative nurses must take accountability for their decisions, be able to effectively instruct others, organize patient care plans, and work well in teams with other medical specialists.

 Before qualifying for perioperative nursing training programs, one must become licensed as a registered nurse, which can be completed after earning an associate’s or bachelor’s degree in nursing.

 The Bureau of Labor Statistics had reported that the median salary for perioperative nurses is $41,400 a year, while those with earnings in the upper percentiles fall anywhere from $50,000 – 89,000 annually.

 Featured Nursing Programs